Omkar-08/Premier-League-Analytics-19-20-Season-Breakdown/README.md

-# Premier League Player Statistics Database Project
+# Premier League Player Statistics Database Management Project

 This repository contains the resources and documentation for a project focused on creating a structured SQL database from Premier League player statistics for the 2019/2020 season.